markfinger/js-host/README.md

 to provide the low-level bindings for other languages to access a JavaScript environment.

 There are a variety of projects offering execution of JavaScript (ExecJS et al), but their performance tends to lag as they typically spawn new environments on every call.
-By using a persistent JavaScript environment, we gain massive performance improvements and the ability to persist state.

-Behind the scenes, Node is used to provide a platform with an enormous ecosystem, robust support for asynchronous programming, and solid debugging capabilities.
+Using a persistent JavaScript environment enables massive performance improvements as we can persist state across calls and avoid the overhead of spawning environments.

 Installation
 ------------